 Over the summer, information about Microsoft’s next-gen console came out slower than self-serve frozen yogurt.
 We knew the name (Xbox Series X), broad release date (“Holiday 2020”), and some specs.
 Then Labor Day weekend happened, and the floodgates opened.
 Now, we have a release date, a price tag, some detailed information about the long-unconfirmed disc-less model (the Xbox Series S), and a delayed Halo Infinite.
-With the runup to launch rapidly approaching, here’s everything we know about Microsoft’s next-gen offerings.
+With launch just a few weeks away, here’s everything we know about Microsoft’s next-gen offerings.

 [This posted originally ran on 6/16/2020.
 We’ve bumped it up after more information about the Xbox Series X has become available.]